bfirner/essays/20220430-PythonLambdaSurprises.md

 fun(10) is  15
 </pre>

-Wait a moment -- somehow the lambda expression is using the value of 'a' from the main() function even though there is a different 'a' within the _thing_ function.
+Wait a moment--somehow the lambda expression is using the value of 'a' from the main() function even though there is a different 'a' within the _thing_ function.
 So the lambda actually *does* look at its scope when searching for variables, even if it doesn't evaluate them at the time.
 My problem with these different behaviors is that they are _surprising_, which is not a good feature in a